top of page

 Alzheimer's Disease and Dementia - What is the Difference?

 Dementia is a decline in mental function that may be reversible or treatable, depending on the disease process at the root of the dementia.
-Alzheimer’s disease irreversibly destroys memory and thinking skills, along with the inability to carry out simple tasks to completion.
-There is no cure for Alzheimer’s and it is always fatal.
 Dementia can occur at any stage of life, whereas Alzheimer’s is more likely to occur in the elderly population.

-Other causes of dementia (besides Alzheimer’s disease) include: vascular (hypertension), Lewy Bodies, Huntington’s chorea, drug or alcohol addiction, Parkinson’s disease, thyroid disease, brain tumors, adverse reaction to medication, vitamin deficiency, frontotemporal damage or stroke, and metabolic or electrolyte abnormalities.
+Other causes of dementia include: vascular (hypertension), Lewy Bodies, Huntington’s Chorea, drug or alcohol addiction, Parkinson’s Disease, thyroid disease, brain tumors, adverse reaction to medication, vitamin deficiency, frontotemporal damage or stroke, and metabolic or electrolyte abnormalities.

 Symptoms of Dementia